microsoft/TypeAgent/ts/README.md

 ### Running Keyless

 For additional security, it is possible to run a subset of the TypeAgent endpoints in a keyless environment.
-Instead of using keys, the examples provided can use Azure Entra user identities to authenticate against endpoints.
+Instead of using keys the examples provided can use Azure Entra user identities to authenticate against endpoints.
 To use this approach, modify the .env file and specify `identity` as the key value.
 You must also configure your services to use [RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) and assign users access to the correct roles for each endpoint.
 Please see the tables above to determine keyless endpoint support.

 ### Just-in-time Access